 Personality facet scores were found to be strong predictors of a large number of outcomes.
 Satisfaction with life (SWL) is one of them.
 Neuroticism and Extraversion scores were recognized as the most important personality dimension scores in the prediction of subjective satisfaction (Diener, Oishi, & Lucas, 2003; Schimmack, Diener, & Oishi, 2002).
 Lately, Schimmack, Oishi, Furr, and Funder (2004) observed that the analysis at the facet score level outperforms the analysis at the domain score level.
 They observed that scores for Depression and Positive Emotions / Cheerfulness explained SWL scores above and beyond the dimension scores those facets represent.
-Correlations in the Schimmack et al. (2004) study ranged in a longitudinal design from r = -.57 to r = -.49 for the first and from r = .51 to r = .38 for the second and third.
+Correlations in the Schimmack et al. (2004) study ranged in a longitudinal design from r = -.57 to r = -.49 for Depression and from r = .51 to r = .38 for Positive Emotions / Cheerfulness.

+1.3.2 Academic Performance

 Another relevant outcome is academic achievement.
 Conscientiousness has been recognized as the strongest dimension of the Big Five to predict academic achievement.
 At the facet level De Fruyt and Mervielde (1996) hypothesized that differences in volitional facets of Conscientiousness would be more prone to exhibit strong relations with academic achievement.
 In this line, there is a collection of research which points at relations of grade point average (GPA) with facet scores such as Achievement-striving (Chamorro-Premuzic & Furnham, 2003; O’Connor & Paunonen, 2007, r ranging from .15 to .39; Watson & Watson, 2002, r = .39) or Work drive (Lounsbury et al., 2002, r = .12).
 Nonetheless, also other Conscientiousness facet scores more related to duties or moral have been found to predict GPA: Self-discipline (O’Connor & Paunonen, 2007, r ranging from .18 to .25; Watson & Watson, 2002, r = .36) or Dutifulness (Chamorro-Premuzic & Furnham, 2003; O’Connor & Paunonen, 2007, r ranging from .25 to .38).
 The relation of academic achievement with Openness at the dimensional level has been more variant, in part because the facets of Openness contribute in opposite directions.
 Paunonen and Ashton (2001) found that the Openness facet score for Understanding correlates with academic achievement with r = .23.
 Noftle and Robins (2007) identified a set of NEO-PI-R and HEXACO’s Openness facet scores which predicted academic achievement (the HEXACO facets of Aesthetic, Inquisitiveness, Creativity and Unconventionality, plus the NEO-PI-R facets of Fantasy, Aesthetics, Feelings and Ideas).
 Oppositely, O. P. John et al. (2014) found that Openness to ideas scores was related positively with work performance, while Openness to fantasy scores were related negatively, potentially masking the overall effect of Openness over the working performance criterion.

-In this study we aim to provide evidence for the test-criterion validity of our proposed facet scores by comparing correlations in our data set with these references.
+1.3.3 Academic Abseentism

 Likewise, personality has proven to be a powerful predictor of work and educational abseentism (Chamorro-Premuzic & Furnham, 2003; Judge, Martocchio, & Thoresen, 1997; Salgado, 2002).
 Research has highlighted the predictive power of personality test scores over so-called integrity test scores when predicting absences (Ones, Viswesvaran, & Schmidt, 2003).
-Again, most research has focused on the domain level, although some researchers suggested that personality assessed at a narrower level would improve the predictive ability of the models (Lounsbury et al., 2004; Salgado, 2002).
+Again, most research has focused on the domain level, although some researchers suggested that personality assessed at a narrower level would improve the predictive ability of the models (Lounsbury et al., 2004).
 Lounsbury et al. (2004) found a modest predictive gain of Work drive scores over Big Five domain scores.

-As described above, facet measures often yield scores that have stronger test-criterion correlations than their respective domain scores.
-However, facet scores have also been shown to be related to personality disorders.
-Thus, the combination of a higher fidelity along with the potential clinical relevance of facet scores might open up unique advantages for clinical research.
+The question whether narrow measures have a superior predictive power over broad measures when predicting external criteria is a lively debate nowadays.
+Research collected in this section points at a predominance of narrow measures.
+Nonetheless there is some research pointing at the opposite direction (Salgado, 2017; Chen, 2012).
+Testing which type of measure predicts best the external criteria falls out of the scope of this study.
+Instead, our external criteria section will cover the purpose of reporting criterion validity for the instrument.